crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 :::info

-Windows support is still in beta, you may encounter issues !
+Windows support is still in alpha, you may encounter issues !

+The installers are not yet available as part of a release, so you will need to download them from the S3 buckets linked in the documentation.

 :::

 ## Crowdsec Installation

-You can download the MSI from here: TODO_LINK
+You can download the MSI from here: https://crowdsec-windows-alpha.s3.eu-west-1.amazonaws.com/crowdsec_1.3.0.msi

 The MSI will perform some basic setup when run:
  - It will install crowdsec